LivGen/LMAT/Supplementary_Tools/README.md

 - **Tax_Ref**= this is a mapping file to obtain the lineage information for a specific taxid based on the reference genomes that are stored in the current LMAT database.
 [This file is too big to upload, but the script used create it will be made public]

-#### Command Line
+### Command Line

+ls -1 \*.species > file_lst
+cat file_lst|perl g.pl >> concatenated.file
-RScript BIOM.R $concatenated.file
+RScript BIOM.R concatenated.file

 Output:
-All the files are stored in a RData environment as: $concatenated.file.RData
+All the files are stored in a RData environment as: concatenated.file.RData

 Some examples can be seen in the **Example** folder